simdjson/simdjson/README.md

-## Usage (Using `vcpkg` on 64-bit Windows, Linux and MacOS)
+## Usage (Using `vcpkg` on 64-bit Windows, Linux and macOS)

-[vcpkg](https://github.com/Microsoft/vcpkg) users on Windows, Linux and MacOS can download and install `simdjson` with one single command from their favorite shell.
+[vcpkg](https://github.com/Microsoft/vcpkg) users on Windows, Linux and macOS can download and install `simdjson` with one single command from their favorite shell.

-On Linux and MacOS:
+On 64-bit Linux and macOS:

 ```
 $ ./vcpkg install simdjson